Richalene/ZucchettoVolante/README.md

 Inspired by: Conclave 2024 (the movie) & Flappy Bird

 Support & Feedback
 Found a bug?
 Have suggestions?
-Contact us at ....@example.com.
+Message us at (https://x.com/miilancholy)

 May the Holy Spirit guide your zucchetto to victory! 🕊️🎩